Stocks Fall Sharply On Coronavirus Fears

 Investors are spooked by the growing number of infections outside China, and the possible economic fallout if the epidemic cannot be contained.
 Growing clusters of coronavirus have been diagnosed in South Korea, Italy, and Iran.

-South Korea in particular is a major economic players and a big supplier of components used by manufacturers around the world.
+South Korea in particular is a major economic player and a big supplier of components used by manufacturers around the world.
 The U.S. imported nearly $80 billion worth of goods from South Korea last year.
-Along with China and Japan, the country is a major supplier of computer and electronics products, fabricated metal products, and machinery.
+Along with China and Japan, the country is a key supplier of computer and electronics products, fabricated metal products, and machinery.

+In Italy, the number of reported infections ballooned from just three last week to more than 200, sparking fears of a wider spread in Europe.
+Italian authorities responded by canceling soccer matches, closing schools and ordering quarantines in a dozen northern towns.

-Coronavirus was a major focus of discussion among G20 finance ministers, who held a previously scheduled meeting over the weekend in Saudi Arabia.
+Coronavirus was a main focus of discussion among G20 finance ministers, who held a previously scheduled meeting over the weekend in Saudi Arabia.
 In a communique, the finance ministers promised to monitor the outbreak, along with other risks to the global economy, and said they are prepared to take additional action as necessary.